AElfProject/AElf/docs/tutorials/developing-smart-contracts/first-contract-deploy.md

 ## Next

-We've just seen through the this and the previous articles how to use Boilerplate in order to develop and test a smart contract.
+We've just seen through this and the previous articles how to use Boilerplate in order to develop and test a smart contract.
 That said these articles only show a subset of the possibilities.

 The next articles will focus on smart contract features.